Homelander: Death Battle! (2020–present)

-Diabolical (2022–present)
+The Boys Presents: Diabolical (2022–present)

-In The Boys Presents: Diabolical, Homelander first appears in the final moments of the episode "An Animated Short Where Pissed-Off Supes Kill Their Parents", executing the title characters (escaped Supe teenagers with abnormal powers) on Vought's behalf, after they kill their parents due to the events of The Boys episode "Over the Hill with the Swords of a Thousand Men".
+In The Boys Presents: Diabolical, Starr reprises his role as Homelander from the live-action series.
+Homelander first appears in the final moments of the episode "An Animated Short Where Pissed-Off Supes Kill Their Parents", executing the title characters (escaped Supe teenagers with abnormal powers from the Red River Assisted Living for the Gifted Child) with his heat vision on Vought's behalf, after they kill their parents due to the events of The Boys episode "Over the Hill with the Swords of a Thousand Men".
+Ghost was the only survivor of the attack.
+Vought covered up all the deaths that were caused where one news report states that Homelander saved Ghost's mother from a "natural gas explosion" that took the life of Ghost's dad.

-Homelander next appears in the episode "I'm Your Pusher", set in the same continuity as The Boys comic book series, while honouring the Great Wide Wonder during a promotional campaign, Homelander witnesses his drug overdose (induced by Billy Butcher) lead him to crash into Ironcast during a stunt, killing them both.
-In order to cover for the event, Homelander, Queen Maeve, and Jack From Jupiter blame a "Cold War satellite" controlled by Galaxis for their deaths, claiming it is "hidden in the light of the Sun", which the watching crowd eagerly believe.
+Homelander next appears in the episode "I'm Your Pusher", set in the same continuity as The Boys comic book series while honoring Great Wide Wonder during a promotional campaign.
+Homelander witnesses his drug overdose (induced by Billy Butcher) lead him to crash into Ironcast during a stunt, killing them both.
+In order to cover up what happened, Homelander, Queen Maeve, and Jack from Jupiter blame a "Cold War satellite" controlled by the evil Galaxius for their deaths claiming it is "hidden in the light of the Sun" which the watching crowd eagerly believed as they flew away.

 In the season finale, the prequel episode "One Plus One Equals Two", a young Homelander makes his debut as a member of the Seven.
 Flashbacks of his childhood reveal the systematic torture he received from Vought scientists testing the extent of his powers.
 His superior Madelyn Stillwell, who has been manipulating him, warns him of Black Noir, the "Homelander before Homelander", claiming that he will seek every opportunity to destroy him.
 Assigned to tackle a hostage situation at a chemical plant ahead of Noir as his first mission as a superhero, Homelander attempts a peaceful resolution; however, after accidentally killing a hostage and injuring the eco-terrorist leader by lasering the latter's broken gun, he kills the remaining eco-terrorists and all but one hostage in a psychotic episode after they collectively berate him for his recklessness.
 After Black Noir arrives on the scene, Homelander attempts to explain his actions before resolving to kill Noir to cover them up.
-However, after Noir tricks Homelander into blowing up the compound, he gains his trust by mercy killing the last witness to Homelander's murders in its aftermath, and writes him an excusatory speech to provide to the press outside, claiming the eco-terrorists had a bomb.
-Later, at Vought headquarters, Homelander tells Stillwell that she was wrong about Noir.
-Starr reprises his role as Homelander from the live-action series.
+After Noir tricks Homelander into blowing up the compound, he gains his trust by mercy killing the last witness to Homelander's murders in its aftermath, and writes him an excusatory speech to provide to the press outside, claiming the eco-terrorists had a bomb.
+Everyone bought that speech.
+Later at Vought headquarters, Homelander tells Stillwell that she was wrong about Noir.